Business Crisis Management – how good are you?

-It’s not really IF you’ll suffer a business crisis but WHEN and what form it will take.
+If the last twelve months have taught us anything, we’ve all learnt the hard way that it’s not really IF you’ll suffer a business crisis but WHEN and what form it will take.

 Out of the 120 UK organisations which took part in PwC’s Global Crisis Management Survey, 80% had experienced at least one crisis in the past five years.

 Crisis management is the identification of threats to your business and its stakeholders and the methods used to deal with these threats.

 Owing to the unpredictability of a crisis, crisis management often means decisions need to be made quickly.
 If your business has a plan in place, then the response should be far easier.

 Here are our top six tips to help guide you through a business crisis:-